Diabetic Eye Disease

 How does diabetes affect the eyes?

 People with diabetes may develop three major eye problems – glaucoma, cataract, and retinopathy.
-The early symptom of all these disorders is blurred vision.
-High blood sugar causes swelling of the lens in the eye, distorting the ability to focus clearly.
+There may be no symptoms, or an early symptom may be blurred vision.
+High blood sugar acutely causes swelling of the lens in the eye, distorting the ability to focus clearly.
 Retinopathy is the most common eye disease associated with diabetes, and is one of the leading causes of blindness in adults.